 Central air conditioning units that are of an improper size can lead to wasted energy usage.
 Hire a technician to install a unit that’s the perfect size for your property.
 This will also improve comfort and reduce noise from the appliance.

 4. Add Insulation

 Insulation should be installed in the attic to prevent heat or cool air from escaping from the building.
 The material will also prevent heat from transferring through the roof during the summer months.
 This can prevent the HVAC system from working too hard.
 Spray foam can also be used in hard-to-reach areas.

 5. Eliminate Drafts

 Look for leaks that are present and eliminate drafts with the use of caulking or weather stripping to prevent air from escaping the building or from entering the home from the outside.

 Our technicians are qualified to provide you with tailored solutions to meet your specific heating and cooling needs.
-Call us at Gilmore Heating Air and Solar in Placerville, CA, today for more information on the different types of HVAC systems we have available.
+Call us at Gilmore Heating Air and Plumbing in Placerville, CA, today for more information on the different types of HVAC systems we have available.